SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Optimize allocation dynamically by minimizing the standard deviation of load scores across sites:
        - Metric = Minimize Load Variability.

-## Alternative Courses of Action: Leverage an Airport + Casino Hybrid to streamline patient flow
+## Alternative Courses of Action: Airport Flow Management + Casino Psychology hybrid approach to streamline patient flow
 ### An Airport-Inspired Attendance Managemnet System
  - Segementation and Pre-Sorting
      - Similar to how passengers are assigned to terminals and gates, patients are sorted pre-arrival based on: